Liberal lawmakers challenge Trump with drug cost legislation

 “We are taking aim at the global freeloading that forces American consumers to subsidize lower prices in foreign countries through higher prices in our country,” the president said in unveiling that proposal shortly before last year’s congressional elections.

-Sanders and Cummings would go far beyond Trump’s proposals.
-Their legislation would essentially apply to any U.S. patent-protected brand-name drug, whether or not government programs are bearing its costs.
+Sanders and Cummings would go far beyond Trump.
+Their legislation would essentially apply to any U.S. patent-protected brand-name drug, whether or not government programs are bearing the cost.
 By comparison, Trump’s international pricing proposal would not apply to retail pharmacy drugs purchased by Medicare beneficiaries or to medications for privately insured people.

 Under the lawmakers’ plan, drugs deemed “excessively priced” by HHS could face generic competition.
 A medication’s cost would be deemed “excessive” if its price in the U.S. is higher than the median, or midpoint, price in Canada, the United Kingdom, Germany, France and Japan.